kytk/batch-heudiconv/README.md

 bh04_make_heuristic.sh <setname>
 ```

 This analyzes your DICOM files and creates a customized heuristic file (`code/heuristic_<setname>.py`).
 Review and adjust the file if needed.
+(This has to be edited.)

 ### 5. Convert to BIDS